 Low quality Scans

-When considering average costs, it is cheaper to develop film yourself at home, but you save money develop film over time after the initial investment.
+When considering average costs, it is more expensive up front to develop film yourself at home, but you save money develop film over time after the initial investment.
 If you are willing to pay the upfront cost for everything you need to develop film at home including the chemicals (about $149.74 for black & white and about $157.73 for color chemicals, without shipping and taxes).
 On average, it costs $6.14 to develop 25 rolls of film since that is how many rolls each bottle of chemicals that I recommended can process.
 It also gets less expensive over time considering all you will need replenish of your supplies is film and development chemicals.
 After the initial purchase, the average cost goes down even further to $0.80 ($20 / 25 rolls) for black & white film and $1.11 ($27.99 / 25 rolls) since all you will need to purchase are the development chemicals.

-Even with the initial investment in mind, it is quite clear that at-home development costs more initially but much less over time than retail or using an online lab.
+Even with the initial investment in mind, it is clear that at-home development costs more initially but much less over time than retail or using an online lab.
 However, professional quality scans from an online lab might be worth the cost to you.

 While it most likely would have been impossible to develop film at home decades ago, that is no longer the case.
 With the creation of equipment like the developing tank, changing bag, and powdered chemicals, you can mimic the properties of a darkroom at the convenience of your own home.

 In fact, developing film at home is more convenient and cheaper, even compared to traditional methods.
 Whether you found an old roll of film lying in the cabinet or you’re an avid film photographer, go out and take some pictures.
 Film development is possible even without a traditional darkroom.